nyan222/roman_empire_zoomcamp/README.md

 The American Stories dataset is a curated and enhanced version of the same resource, with significant progress in regards to text quality and documentation.
 It currently retains about 20% of the original material.
 ```

 In reality we have 2657 files!
-That's nice, that dataset grows, and we have to think about it in loader - to load only new files sometimes
+That's nice, that dataset grows, and we have to think about it in loader - to load only new files sometimes.

-So we have
+So we have:

 #### Python block `DATA LOADER` with the name `load news` and code below:
 ```python
 from google.cloud import storage